 At least until I did some thinking and put some things together.

 Like, the fact that our own federal, state and local governments have been doing some pretty awful things at home and abroad for quite some time now.
 That’s how we got Critical Race Theory in most of our public schools.
 It’s how we ended up with the gender unicorn and queer story hour.
-It’s why Afghanistan is such a shameful mess and why the censorship of ideas is suddenly acceptable.
-This happened because many of our leaders over the course of the last fifty years have born a striking resemblance to Old Testament kings like Rehoboam, Jeroboam, Abijam and Omri.
+It’s why the censorship of ideas is suddenly standard operating procedure.
+We got here because many of our leaders over the course of the last fifty years have born a striking resemblance to Old Testament kings like Rehoboam, Jeroboam, Abijam and Omri.

 We did this to ourselves.